XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:--------|
 | 4C97EBA926031A7CF7D7B36FDE3ED66DDA5421192D63DE53FFB46E43B9DC8373 | Enabled |

 Introduces [multi-signing](reference-transaction-format.html#multi-signing) as a way to authorize transactions.
-Creates the [`SignerList` ledger node type](reference-ledger-format.html#signerlist) and the [`SignerListSet` transaction type](reference-transaction-format.html#signerlistset).
+Creates the [`SignerList` ledger object type](reference-ledger-format.html#signerlist) and the [`SignerListSet` transaction type](reference-transaction-format.html#signerlistset).
 Adds the optional `Signers` field to all transaction types.
 Modifies some transaction result codes.

 This amendment allows addresses to have a list of signers who can authorize transactions from that address in a multi-signature.
 The list has a quorum and 1 to 8 weighted signers.
 This allows various configurations, such as "any 3-of-5" or "signature from A plus any other two signatures."